IP-CAM/Kashier-Plugin-for-Opencart-v.3.x/README.md

 - Login or Sign up on kashier.io https://merchant.kashier.io/
 - Navigate to Integrate now section > payment api keys.
-- Generate a new api key with your prefered name that describes your integration channel, there is 3 default api key you could use that is created when signing up.
+- Generate a new api key with your prefered name that describes your integration channel, there is a default api key you could use that is created when signing up.
 ![](https://raw.githubusercontent.com/Kashier-payments/kashier-openCart-plugin/main/steps/apikeytest.png)
 - Copy Merchant ID visible under your user name "MID-xx-xx".
 - Insert the MID and Test Api Key in the Configuration page of the module.